davidkytang/ExcelComplementaryToolbox/README.md

 ## Requirements
-This python tool is designed to run with minimal dependencies.
-Neverthelsess, the pre-installation of a few standard libraries is required.
+This tool is designed to run with minimal dependencies.
+Neverthelsess, a few standard libraries is required to be pre-installed.
 1. Python version 3.8
 2. Pandas library
 3. NumPy library